padeshaies/s3-bucket-analysis-tool/README.md

 # s3-bucket-analysis-tool
-A simple AWS s3 bucket analysis tool in Go
+A simple AWS s3 bucket analysis tool in Go.
+Go was chosen as a easy language to set up subroutines and concurency (and because I wanted to test my capabilities in this new language that I just learned 🙃)

 ## How to use